cheqd/product-docs/guides/anoncreds/revocation-status-list.md

 Existing DID Resolvers will be able to query for the Status List Object Content using the [same patterns and parameters as the Schema Object found here](schema.md#fetching-a-cheqd-resource).

-The cheqd AnonCreds method also enables applications to derive the [CredDef](credential-definition.md), [Revocation Registry Definition Object](revocation-registry-definition.md) and [Status List Entries](revocation-registry-entries.md) from the same root:
+The cheqd AnonCreds method also enables applications to derive the [CredDef](credential-definition.md), [Revocation Registry Definition Object](revocation-registry-definition.md) and [Status Lists](revocation-status-list.md) from the same root:

 #### Same Resource Name, different Resource type

-We propose that the `resourceName` for CredDefs, Revocation Registry Definitions and Status List Entries **should remain the same** when each of these resources is part of the same AnonCred.
+We propose that the `resourceName` for CredDefs, Revocation Registry Definitions and Revocation Status Lists **should remain the same** when each of these resources is part of the same AnonCred.
 This will make it easier for resources to query by `resourceName` and `resourceType` to delineate between the three resources using a common root.

-Using this logic, the following queries can be used to dereference to [CredDefs](credential-definition.md), [Revocation Registry Definitions](revocation-registry-definition.md) and [Status List Entries](revocation-registry-entries.md), in a way which can derive all three resources from the same root:
+Using this logic, the following queries can be used to dereference to [CredDefs](credential-definition.md), [Revocation Registry Definitions](revocation-registry-definition.md) and [Status Lists](revocation-status-list.md), in a way which can derive all three resources from the same root:

 #### Dereference to CredDef